 - You can create up to four partitions per storageset or disk drive. - All of the partitions on the same storageset or disk drive must be addressed through the same controller.
 Thus, if you set a preferred controller for one partition in a storageset, all of the partitions in that storageset will inherit that preferred controller.
 This ensures a transparent failover of devices should one of the dual-redundant controllers fail. - Partitions cannot be combined into storagesets.
-For example, you cannot divide a disk drive into three partitions, then combine those partitions into a RAIDset. - Partitioned storagesets and single-disk units cannot function in multibus-failover dual-redundant configurations.
-For this reason, you will have to delete your partitions before configuring the controllers for multibus-failover. - Once you have partitioned a container, you cannot unpartition it without reinitializing the container. - Just as with storagesets, you do not have to assign unit numbers to partitions until you are ready to use them.
+For example, you can't divide a disk drive into three partitions, then combine those partitions into a RAIDset. - Partitioned storagesets and single-disk units cannot function in multiple bus failover dual-redundant configurations.
+For this reason, you'll have to delete your partitions before configuring the controllers for multiple busfailover. - Once you've partitioned a container, you cannot unpartition it without reinitializing the container. - Just as with storagesets, you don't have to assign unit numbers to partitions until you're ready to use them.